 Start by adding your new business to Google My Business, and filling in as much detail as possible.
 Even broad queries are starting to bring in local results, so you could end up benefiting even more from this.

-Attracting backlinks from other websites requires more effort, but it will be easier once you build up a good catalog of content (see Content Marketing).
+Attracting backlinks from other websites requires more effort, but it will be easier once you build up a good catalogue of content (see Content Marketing).
 In the beginning, you may want to:

 - Ask your clients to add a link to your site on their website,